Walking Through A Songline

 Songlines, or Dreaming tracks, map the routes of Ancestral beings as they travelled across Australia, creating the land and its people.

-Opening at the Museum of Sydney in May, the stunning digital installation Walking through a Songline invites visitors to enter a space of immersive light projections that create a representation of a songline.
+Now on at the Museum of Sydney the stunning digital installation Walking through a Songlineinvites visitors to enter a space of immersive light projections that create a representation of a songline.
 Central to the world view of Aboriginal Australians, songlines are the many paths that cross Australia, paths made from a union between geographic space, cultural storytelling and identity.
 All ancestral journeys create songlines, which can be seen as pathways of knowledge.
 The stories they hold form the foundational history of the Australian continent, as told by artists, custodians and traditional owners.

 Presenting partners